Setting up a MySQL database connection using TCL on a Windows-based machine should be easy.

 Right click on the Tcl command shell and click “Properties.”
 When the window opens, click “Open File Location”

-This will open the “bin” directory for your Tcl installation.
+This opens the “bin” directory for your Tcl installation.
 Copy libmysql.dll and libmysql.lib from the unzipped folder to the Tcl\bin directory.

 Exit and restart the Tcl shell.
 The